 In the Food and Drugs Act, all food products should carry expiry dates and/or shelf life.
 The active ingredients should be specified on their packaging where applicable.
 The FDB regulation states that the expiry date should be "at least half the shelf life as at the time of inspection."
 This means that the inspection date (by FDB after custom clearing) until the expiration date of the product should be equal to or greater than half of the total shelf life of the product (date of production until expiry.)
 The FDB routine checks have been effective in ensuring that expired food products are removed from the shelves.

 C. Registration Fees

-The registration fee, for vetting, processing and documentation for all imported food products was raised to 500,000 cedis (Approximately \$60) in January 2004 up from 100,000 (\$10) in 2002.
-In addition the FDB has the following requirements:
+The registration fee, for vetting, processing and documentation for all imported food products is 300 New Ghana cedis (\$326) for three years.
+In addition, the registration of importer is